hplisiecki/Parliament/README.md

 download the Parliament folder, with the repository inside and pass the directory in which it was nested to the class initialiser.
 The class includes the following functions (sorted alphabetically) :

-- checker -> find the politician you would like to search for and adds him to the cache
+- checker -> finds the politician you would like to search for and adds him to the cache

 - convert_to_html -> converts to html (utility)